Planning and Legislation

 The BAA introduced an independent third-party audited safe site certification scheme in 2008 to ensure that workers are competent and legal requirements have been met by the operator.
 The scheme has been welcomed, highly praised; and endorsed by the HSE.
 It was awarded the Target Zero logo in recognition of its ability to reduce accidents in the workplace.

-Since its introduction in 2002, the BAA stood alone in sustaining a legal challenge against the levy in the UK and EU courts.
+Since its introduction in 2002, the BAA stood alone in sustaining a legal challenge against the Aggregates Levy in the UK and EU courts.
 It has kept its members fully briefed and offered assistance in minimising their levy payments most particularly on moisture rebates and exemption areas.

 In February 2019, BAA Executive reached a settlement with HM Government and a full comprehensive review of the levy was announced in the Chancellor’s Spring Statement on 17 March.
-BAA was a principal participant in the expert working group which met 4 times from April through 8th October.
+BAA was a principal participant in the expert working group which met 4 times from April through October.
 Minutes available here.
 There have been some minor consultations and changes (most recently on borrow pits November 2021) but the levy remains unchanged albeit frozen, and BAA continues to seek abolition – not least for any added complications from devolution of the levy to Scotland.

 Up to 70% of the levy is paid out of the public purse!!